I’m 31 years old, that ain’t the end– Stephenville, TX by Jewel

 I’m a singer of songs, I’m a player for crowds

 90% of this song is a stream-of-consciousness diary entry, too biographic and too hardcore country for me to really relate to.
 But I always liked the specific imagery and this stanza, even before I fully embraced the role of Entertainer.
 I like it all the more now that I stand on the cusp of 31 years old.

 This song came out when I was 17, and at that time I had only the scarcest idea of what it would feel like to be 31.
 It was Jewel’s fifth album, so I expected I’d have at least four by the time I reached her age.
 Definitely I’d have moved out of my hometown.
 Maybe I’d be married.
 Probably I’d be a mother, by accident or on purpose.
-For most of my childhood I assumed I would be famous, and I knew that marriage and motherhood didn’t necessarily go hand-in-hand for celebrities.
+For most of my childhood I assumed I would be famous.
 I hoped that by 31 years old, I’d be over the hump of breakout success and free to make stuff at a relaxed pace, without too much scrutiny from the public eye.

 Well, I’m not a celebrity, a wife, nor a mother.
 I have no albums, though I’ve written enough songs for two or three.
 I moved away from my hometown and most days I don’t regret it.
 So I may have missed the mark of my younger self’s expectations, but I am living the dream.